 Vaginal infections caused by fungi are a series of medical conditions that can be caused by various types of microorganisms that survive in a woman’s private areas.

 The most common cause is a proliferation of Candida albicans, a type of fungus that grows easily in moist and warm environments.

-This is uncomfortable for any woman, as it generally causes symptoms like itching, odoriferous vaginal discharge and redness of the vaginal lips, according to this study from the National University of Cordoba.
+This is uncomfortable for any woman, as it generally causes symptoms like itching, odoriferous vaginal discharge, and redness of the vaginal lips, according to this study from the National University of Cordoba.

-But the good news is that there are a few tips and natural remedies that you can think about using to control your symptoms while eradicating the infection.
+But the good news is that there are a few tips and natural remedies that may help relieve your symptoms and eradicate the infection.

 1. Keep the area dry to avoid yeast infections

 Infections caused by vaginal fungi develop more easily in overly moist environments.
 Try to keep the external areas of the vagina dry, making sure to dry well after showering or going to the bathroom.